-Commuter students bring a unique perspective to the university and we want them to share their energy and enthusiasm by getting involved in some of the wonderful activities and organizations Mercyhurst has to offer.
-The time that a commuter spends participating in the cultural, spiritual and recreational activities can be as vital to their education as their academic program.
+Students who commute to campus from the surrounding region are valued members of the Mercyhurst community and offer a unique perspective to campus life.
+As a commuter student, please know that you are more than welcome to share your energy and enthusiasm by getting involved in some of the wonderful activities and organizations Mercyhurst has to offer!
+The time that you spend participating in the cultural, spiritual, and recreational activities can be as rewarding and vital to your education as your academic experiences.

 Commuter Student Services assists commuter students with involvement, sense of home, and ease of access at Mercyhurst by providing professional staff support, commuter-only spaces, and resources for students to feel supported while on campus.